Chamber Opera Composition

 - For works that have been fully or partially recorded or videotaped, submission of an audio- or videotape with the piano-vocal score is recommended.
 Orchestration must be indicated, but a full orchestral score should not be submitted.

 - Judging is blind; therefore composers must remove all identifying labels and printed names from scores, recordings, and videotapes to assure anonymity.

-- A completed application form (available as a Word document or PDF form) and payment of a $25 fee must accompany each submission.
+- A completed application form (available as a Word document or PDF form) and payment of a $25 fee must accompany each submission, or be made at the Secure online payment area (external link).
 Each entry must include a separate envelope, with sufficient postage affixed, for return of materials.
 If a return envelope is not provided, scores will not be returned.

 - A composer may submit more than one opera provided that each conforms to competition guidelines.

 A distinguished panel of composers and opera directors will select the winning finalists.
 Scenes from three operas chosen as finalists will be presented in a showcase performance at the NOA annual convention in January of odd years.
 The opera chosen as the winner of the NOA Chamber Opera Competition will be performed in a full production at the convention in even years.

 by Raphael Lucas, 2012 winner

 2012-2014: An Embarrassing Position, music and libretto by Dan Shore, selected from the three finalists at the 2013 Convention, and performed in its entirety at the 2014 convention.